-Amy is a PhD candidate in the Arthritis and Musculoskeletal Research Group, Faculty of Health Sciences at the University of Sydney.
-She started ballet at the age of 3 and immediately fell in love with it, but an injury kept her from pursuing a dance career professionally.
-Dance, however, is what sparked Amy’s interest in human biology and she studied medical science, public health and nutrition at university before working as a health policy advisor and health science researcher.
-In 2015, she enrolled in a PhD investigating the physical benefits and consequences of dance participation, at both professional and recreational levels.
-Besides dance and health research, Amy is also obsessed with baking bread, Pilates and drinking excessive amounts of tea.
+Amy is a PhD candidate at the Faculty of Health Sciences at the University of Sydney.
+Dancing from a young age is what sparked Amy’s interest in human biology and she studied medical science, public health and nutrition at university before working as a health policy advisor and health science researcher.
+In 2015, she enrolled in a PhD investigating injury epidemiology in dance, at both professional and recreational levels.
+Amy is also passionate about the promotion of women in science and drinks excessive amounts of tea.

 From January 2017 we will start analysing the rich and valuable data provided though the Safe Dance IV questionnaire.
 We will also be writing the 4th Safe Dance report, which will be made available to the dance community via the Ausdance National website.
 In particular this report will detail the current prevalence of injuries in Australia’s professional dance population and describe progress that has been made in injury prevention and management since the 3rd Safe Dance report was published in 1999.
 The major study conclusions will be used to help set priority areas for future dance research and action, make updated safe dance practice recommendations and assist with evaluations of current injury prevention initiatives.